 The good stuff

-- I’m happy with the freemium strategy I have pursued with Easy Voice Recorder.
-You can read more about my strategy at Digipom’s about page.
+- I’m happy with the freemium strategy I have pursued with app development.

 - I’m starting to interact more with the team at Google, as well as connect with more like-minded souls both online and in the real world, and it’s all been really helpful to date.
 There are a lot of entrepreneurial souls out there with a lot of passion for what they do.
 I never used to think of myself as entrepreneurial, but I now firmly believe that everyone is entrepreneurial.
 We all make entrepreneurial decisions in many aspects of our lives, we just never realize it.
 I really believe in the maxim of surrounding yourself with souls better than yourself, and recycling and distancing yourself from negative and destructive connections.
 Promote positive energy, not negative energy!